 Faith Bible College International is an institution of higher education and ministry training.
 Students pursuing a degree at FBCI will receive a biblical education and character development in preparation for Christian leadership.
-The admission process is inclusive, and we seek to facilitate the acceptance of sincere applicants who agree with the beliefs and doctrines of Faith Bible College International.
+The admission process is inclusive, with the admissions team seeking to facilitate the acceptance of sincere applicants who agree with the beliefs and doctrines of Faith Bible College International.